 Ok, the bad.
 I don’t know what kind of condition the trucks are in.
 Two of them are running, the third is a parts car.
 There are two engines and a lot list of parts.
 Worst case scenario is none are worth the time and you have to part them all out.

 Assuming you can use the majority of the parts you would have to replace all rubber, reupholster the seats, rebuild the dash, and replace any faulty parts.

 Also, everything is located in Seattle.
 I, again, am searching in Southern California where this listing was posted.
 Trucking everything down here would cost $1k per car.
 Adding to the initial cost.

-Best case scenario you get the three up and running reliably.
+In the best-case scenario, you get the three up and running reliably.
 These can fetch you in the $30k+ range each fully rebuilt.
 Working on these full time you can earn a solid year’s wage selling off all three.

 The most valuable things are the actual trucks and then the parts.
 A lot like this can be hard to find.
 For everything, they are asking $12,500 instead of $15,600 priced individually.
 Luckily, you have some bargaining chips.

 Currently, there are individual trucks going for $3,900 in similar condition.
 Offering a low ball off around $$9,000 would get the conversation going.
 You may be able to score all for under $10,000.

 Adding the hours and hours of labor involved as well as refurbishing, tooling, and new parts needed would most likely double the initial investment cost.
 BUT, for this single lot, it could be had for $10,000 out the door.
 This is the first listed but not necessarily #1 on our list of “Best Used 4×4 Trucks Under 10000“.